alfonsrv/impf-botpy/docs/INSTALL.md

 ### Download Project

-Download the Project.
+Download this Project.
 To do that go to the main site, click `Code` (green button top right) -> `Download ZIP`

-Extract the ZIP file.
-Configure the project `settings.py` as shown in `README.md` and then type in Temrinal:
+Extract the ZIP file, navigate to the unzipped contents and configure the projects `settings.py` as shown in `README.md` ⚠

-Open Command Line again.
-And type the following
+Open your Command Line (*Kommandozeile*) – simply search for it.
+And type the following:

 ```bash
 cd Downloads/impf-botpy-main